alloc-init/morgana-playground/README.md

 ## Installation instructions

-you will need BOOST installed
+You will need BOOST installed.

-in this command change `-DBOOST_ROOT=` parameter to your Boost installation location (tested on 1.87 version), and `-DCMAKE_CXX_COMPILER=` to your version of Clang
+In the following command change `-DBOOST_ROOT=` parameter to your Boost installation location (tested on 1.87 version), and `-DCMAKE_CXX_COMPILER=` to your version of Clang.

-currently, you also need cmaketools installed
+Currently, you also need cmaketools installed.

 ```
 mkdir build && cd build